pragnakanchana/Notes/System Design/Networking/README.md

 - Http concepts remains same
 - REST vs GraphQL:
   - <img width="737" alt="Screenshot 2024-12-29 at 2 18 09 AM" src="https://github.com/user-attachments/assets/ca2daf45-ec30-4029-bcd1-74cddf858e49" />
+  - In a system like REST, you can only pass a single set of arguments—the query parameters and URL segments in your request.
+But in GraphQL, every field and nested object can get its own set of arguments, making GraphQL a complete replacement for making multiple API fetches.

+- Building Blocks
+  - Schema/Types:
+    - schema is like types in typescript. - also known as schema definition language.
+    - data types:
+      - two types: scalar and custom
+      - scalar
+        - ID, String, Int, Boolean
+      - custom:
+        - eg: Comments, POsts, Countries etc - custom defined ones.

+  - Query/Mutation:
+    - Query: to get the data.
+    - Mutation: to update the data.
+    -